aaditkamat/aaditkamat/README.md

 # Aadit Kamat (he/him/his)

 ## Brief Intro
 I am a graduate student majoring in Information Systems at the University of Florida.
-Before joining this Master's program a year ago, I gained experience in the industry in software development and test automation roles.
+I am currently interning as a Data Analyst at Getzler Henrich & Associates LLC.
+At Getzler Henrich, our main focus is on creating customized 13-week cash flow models for **middle-market firms (firms that generate revenue between $10 million to $100 million)** under financial distress, assisting them in **improving their economic outcomes**.
+Before joining this Master's program, I worked as a **Quality Assurance Engineer at Shopee** and a **junior Software Engineer at Visa**.

-At Shopee, I designed and executed automated test cases for the Android app, leveraging our in-house testing framework to enhance the user experience.
-At Visa, I developed APIs and designed the front end for an Admin portal used internally by the Innovation Centre team in Singapore.
+As a QA Engineer at Shopee, I was responsible for designing and **executing automated test cases for the Android app**, utilizing our in-house testing framework to enhance the user experience.
+At Visa, I **developed APIs and designed the front end** for an Admin portal used by Innovation Centre teams in APAC and EMEA.

 My academic journey has been an exciting pivot from my previous engineering roles.
-I've learned skills such as Statistical Analysis, advanced Excel for quantitative analysis, and modeling business requirements through tools like ER diagrams before implementing them in Databases.
+Throughout this program, I have acquired skills in **statistical analysis**, advanced Excel for **quantitative analysis**, **modeling business requirements** using tools such as ER diagrams, and **implementing them using databases**.

-Last summer, I worked closely with RMS to gain insights into the financial data of restaurants managed with their Metiri product and compare methods for benchmarking financial performance across decision-making units.
+Last summer, I completed a project for RMS focusing on **gleaning insights from the financial data of restaurants** using Metiri and **comparing methods for benchmarking financial performance across decision-making units**.

 I enjoy learning new things, collaborating with others, and growing together.

-I'm actively on the lookout for summer 2024 internships where I can leverage my technical skills to solve real-world business problems.
+Hit me up if you want to:
+💬 chat about topics such as college life, software development, Effective Altruism, and spirituality OR collaborate on a real-world Data Analytics project

 ## Fun fact
 My first name means **Peak** or **Sun God**